ethan-cook/Workbench/README.md

 # Workbench
-A simple desktop app build on Electron to allow end-users to combine their suite of tools into one location.
+A simple desktop app built on Electron to allow end-users to combine their suite of tools into one location.